 Our school is led by Phyllis and Andrew Berwick Dean Sabrina Madison-Cannon.
 The dean is the chief academic and administrative officer of the school and oversees all aspects of the school's mission and operation and serves as the chief spokesperson and fundraiser for the school.

-The dean serves as an ex officio member of the Oregon Bach Festival's Advisory Board of Directors, and has oversight of the Oregon Bach Festival.
+The dean serves as an ex officio member of the Oregon Bach Festival's Advisory Board and has oversight of the Oregon Bach Festival.
 She is advised by a Student Advisory Committee, a Faculty Leadership Committee , Area Chairs, and the Advancement Council.

 We welcome risk-takers.